ahashim01/cron-schedular/README.md

 ## Technical Decisions

+- **Python (3.10)**: Used as the primary programming language due to its readability, ease of use, and extensive standard library.
+Python's vast ecosystem of libraries, including APScheduler and Flask, provides a rich set of tools to build the application effectively.
+Its interpretative nature also facilitates rapid development and iteration.

-- **APScheduler**: Chosen for robust scheduling within a Python process, providing flexibility and ease of use.
+- **APScheduler**: Selected for its robust scheduling capabilities within a Python process.
+APScheduler provides flexible and powerful scheduling options, including support for cron-like jobs, which aligns well with the requirements of the project.
+It's also well-documented and widely used, offering reliability and community support.

-- **Flask**: Facilitates a web interface to interact with the scheduler, offering a user-friendly method to manage scheduled tasks.
-- **Modular Structure**: The project is structured with `app` for web functionalities, `scheduler` for scheduling logic, and `tests` for unit testing.
+- **Flask**: Chosen for the web interface due to its simplicity and ease of use.
+Flask is a lightweight web framework that is easy to get started with, yet powerful enough to handle the web interface requirements of this project.
+It allows for quick development and prototyping, making it ideal for a project of this scope.

+- **Modular Structure**: The project is organized into modular components (`app`, `scheduler`, and `tests`) to promote separation of concerns and scalability.
+This structure not only enhances the readability and maintainability of the code but also allows for easier testing and future expansions.

+These decisions were made to balance the need for robust functionality, ease of development, quick deployment, and future scalability of the application.

 ## Trade-offs